☰ SSR & Hydration

 Notable differences from the Counter component in the "VanJS by Example" page:

-• Similar to the Hello component, it takes a van object as its input property to make the component environment-agnostic.
+• Similar to the Hello component, it uses env.van imported from mini-van-plate/shared to make the component environment-agnostic.

 • You can define states and bind states to DOM nodes as you normally do on the client-side.
 This is because in Mini-Van 0.4.0 release, we adjusted its implementation to make it compatible to states and state-bindings related API, though with the absence of reactively (i.e.: changing a state won't lead to the update of the DOM tree), which is only possible on the client-side after hydration.